Theories of Knowledge

 Knowledge is stored information that can be used to solve problems.

-Conceptual knowledge consists of concepts, such as “tree”.
-This includes the information necessary to recognize instances of the concept.
-It also includes information about relations between concepts, such as that trees have branches and wood comes from trees.
+Conceptual knowledge consists of concepts, such as “tree”, and associated information.
+A concept contains (or is linked to) the information necessary to recognize instances of it, such as the visual pattern of a tree.
+Conceptual knowledge also includes relations between concepts, such as that trees have branches and wood comes from trees.
 Conceptual knowledge is subconscious.
 It depends on procedural knowledge for its acquisition and application.

 Representational knowledge consists of ideas that are accessible to consciousness.
 In most cases, representational knowledge can be expressed in speech.
 Representational knowledge depends on conceptual knowledge and procedural knowledge.
 Representations (ideas/models) are constructed out of concepts by mental processes.

-It is natural that philosophy and psychology would focus on representational knowledge, because we are directly aware of ideas.
+It is natural that we focus on representational knowledge, because we are directly aware of ideas.
 We are not directly aware of concepts and mental processes.
 But to understand ideas, we must understand concepts and mental processes.

 In this essay, I will use two main examples of knowledge.
 One is the idea of the tree outside my window.
 The other is my knowledge of the English language.
 The first is representational.
 The second is conceptual.

-This application of a concept has many implications.
+The application of a concept has implications.
 For example, I know that the tree outside my window has wood beneath the bark and roots below the ground, although I have no direct sensory information about those things.
 That knowledge comes from the concept “tree”.

 I learned the English language from the data of speech, and I use it to interpret and generate speech.
 My knowledge of language is conceptual.
 It consists of many concepts, including words and rules of grammar.
 Speech consists of ideas (words, sentences) that are generated by applying those abstract concepts to specific situations, just as my idea of the tree is generated by applying the concept “tree” to specific sensory data.